CEO Sachin Shivaram photo.

 Sachin’s Story

 Sachin’s story of success in manufacturing started with growing up in Wisconsin with his parents, who had emigrated from Bangalore and Mysore, in south India, during the Vietnam War.
 At this time, jobs were plentiful in the United States and his parents lived in various parts of the US.
-Looking for a quiet place to raise Sachin, his brother, and sister, his parents settled in Wisconsin.
+Looking for a quiet place to raise Sachin, and his siblings, his parents settled in Wisconsin.
 When Sachin went off to college and grad school, he planned on being a lawyer.
 While in school, he read a story about a man that runs a steel mill and was really struck by it.
 He decided, after one summer at a law firm, that what he really wanted to do was work in metals.
 So Sachin wrote to a steel company and they agreed to hire him as an intern.
 He worked there during the last year of law school and loved it.
 He rejoined that company after finishing law school and passing his bar exam.
 After that, Sachin moved to Mexico with the company, living there for four years with his wife, but always wanted to go back to Wisconsin, where his parents still live, and work in metals.

 While Sachin uses other lawyers when the company needs external counsel, he finds his legal degree helps him when reviewing contracts.
 He says, “So I do review contracts but I don’t think that’s actually putting my law degree to use.
 I think where it comes actually to use is not in the certification itself but in the way of thinking.
 In law school, you learn a very structured way of thinking, putting together your thoughts, and then communicating them.
 That’s a skill that definitely helps in business.”